Myrheimb/TravelLog/README.md

 # TravelLog
-A simple program that lets you log your driving to and from your work places in a spreadsheet.
+A simple program written in Python 3.x that lets you log your driving to and from your work places in a spreadsheet.
+The UI is displayed using Tkinter.